MilcioSSQ/MilcioSSQ/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm **MilcioSSQ**, a Full Stack Developer & Content Creator from **Germany 🇩🇪** with a passion for Discord bots, modern web apps, and building everything around the Nova Network.
+I'm **MilcioSSQ**, a passionate Full Stack Developer & Content Creator from **Germany 🇩🇪** with a strong foundation in modern web technologies and a keen interest in building Discord bots, scalable web apps, and everything around the Nova Network.

 ```javascript
 const developer = {